malramsay64/phd-thesis/05_Crystal_Melting/thermodynamics.md

 $$ \Delta \mu = \frac{\Delta h_m(T_m - T)}{T_m} $$

-where $\Delta h_m$ is the enthalpy of fusion per particle at the melting point, a quantity which can be calculated once.
+where $\Delta h_m$ is the enthalpy of fusion per particle at the melting point, a quantity that can be calculated once and applied to all temperatures.
 The values for the enthalpy of melting $\Delta h_m$ are shown in @tbl:potential_energy_difference.
 The higher pressure $P=13.50$ creates a slightly larger